Find A Therapist

 Find A POC Therapist

-With so many considerations, it may take talking with a few potential therapists before you settle on working with one.
+With so many considerations, it may take talking with a few potential therapists before you select one to establish a relationship with.
 Rather than putting a lot of pressure on a first meeting, I like to recommend at least 3-5 sessions to get a feel for one another.
 This way, both client and practitioner have a chance to see how the relationship is developing.

 As the relationship with your therapist evolves, you may find that you address your initial goals.
-In time, you may feel greater trust, as well as seen and understood more fully.
+In time, you may feel greater trust, from feeling seen and understood more fully.
 The process will likely reveal new areas that need your attention.
 This is to be expected with engaging a process of growth and change.
 Therapy can be a potent, entirely life-altering experience where you have a witness and supportive ally through different seasons and stages of your life.

 Scroll to Top